Subhathra-CBR/PRM_CMP-ETL/README.md

 The pipeline supports:

-Incremental data loading using watermark control Participant synchronization
+Incremental data loading using watermark control, Participant synchronization,
-Visit synchronization
+Visit synchronization,
-Upsert logic using PostgreSQL ON CONFLICT
+Upsert logic using PostgreSQL ON CONFLICT,
-Environment variable-based configuration
+Environment variable-based configuration and
 Data migration between PRM and CMP systems

 The ETL pipeline: